SmarterApp/SB_BIRT/README.md

 ```

 * Once the user enters the correct challenge characters, the UI enables the `Finish and Generate Report` button.
-* If system sends JSON directly via URL with incorrect CAPTCHA information system throws exception and will not save data in Database
+* If a JSON is sent directly via URL with incorrect Captcha information, the system will throw an exception and will not save the data in the database.